Polymer/old-docs-site/app/1.0/toolbox/routing.md

 ---
-title: Routing with <carbon-route>
+title: Routing with <app-route>
 ---

 <!-- toc -->

-For client-site routing, App Toolbox uses the `<carbon-route>` element to provide _modular routing_.
+For client-site routing, App Toolbox uses the `<app-route>` element to provide _modular routing_.
 Modular routing means that instead of having a central repository for all your application's routes, individual components manage some portion of the route, and delegate the rest to other components.

-**Why modular routing?** For background on `<carbon-route>` and modular routing, see [Encapsulated routing with elements](/1.0/articles/routing.html).
+**Why modular routing?** For background on `<app-route>` and modular routing, see [Encapsulated routing with elements](/1.0/articles/routing.html).
 {.alert .alert-info}

 For example, if you have an application with several main views: